MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - [Azure Information Protection unified labeling client](unifiedlabelingclient-version-release-history.md)

-For more information about using the built-in labeling client for Microsoft 365 apps, see [Sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps).
+For more information about using the built-in labeling solution for Microsoft 365 apps, see [Sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps).